Representative Jennifer Pawlik

 Serving District 17 Since 2018

 I am Jennifer Pawlik, your Arizona State Representative in Legislative District 17, Chandler, Sun Lakes, and Gilbert.
-I serve on the House Judiciary, Education and Joint Legislative Audit committees.
+I am the Ranking Member on the House Education Committee and a member on the House Government and Elections committee.
 Elected in 2018, I am an active member of the Democratic caucus, the Latino caucus, the Community and Legislative Partners in Aging forum, and I served on the joint legislative dyslexia study group in the fall of 2019.
 My priorities include education, healthcare, and creation of jobs.
 I enjoy being the voice for my constituents and I would love to meet with you and hear your concerns, whether you are down at the Capitol or out in the neighborhood.

 I am a native Arizonan and attended Arizona schools from kindergarten through college.
 I graduated with a Bachelor of Science degree in Elementary Education from Northern Arizona University, and then earned a Master’s degree in Curriculum and Instruction.
 I have taught for twenty years, nine of which were in the Chandler Unified School District.
 I teach undergraduate students in the College of Education at Northern Arizona University, Chandler-Gilbert Community College campus.